Check It Out Lyrics

 Ridin' on the highways that we built

-I hope, that they have better understanding
+I hope they have a better understanding

 Goin' to work on Monday